philsturgeon/phil.tech/src/content/prioritizing-api-ecosystem-maturity.md

 Folks would submit their plan for a new API or a new version, then the automated style guide would provide a bunch of feedback, and we'd be able to ask more questions for far more interesting things like:

 > Where is that data coming from?
 A local DB or...
-AGH you're "syncing" thousands of records from another service hourly? _Please do not!_
+AGH you're "syncing" thousands of records from another service hourly with polling? _Please do not you'll kill it!_

 Learn more about [automated style guides](https://apisyouwonthate.com/blog/automated-style-guides-for-rest-graphql-and-grpc) over here.